dssg/cincinnati/README.md

 `docker run -v $DATA_FOLDER:/root/data -v $ROOT_FOLDER:/root/code -v $OUTPUT_FOLDER:/root/output -i -t cincinnati /bin/bash`

-Note that we are passing our two environment variables, and linking them to two folders inside the container.
+Note that we are passing our three environment variables, and linking them to three folders inside the container.
 The purpose of the Docker container is to run code but not to store anything (not code and of course not data).

----
-This part is still work in progess...
-Ignore the rest of the file.

 ##Setup your database

-Assumes default port.

-Run db_setup.sh
+The data is organized in different schemas, before you start loading any data, run the following script.

+`./db_setup.sh`

+*Important:* it is assumed that you are using PostgreSQL with PostGIS installed as your database.
+Make sure that you have [PostGIS](http://postgis.net/) installed before proceeding.
+This is the only manual step you need to do.

 ##Run the ETL

 ##Create features from the data